Today we explore how to make the most of Instagram stories.

 When it comes to the stories, you have more filter options (hooray!) and there are also more options with the drawing tools – you can make your drawings look like neon lights – which does have its appeal, let’s be honest.

 You can click on the little bubbles at the top of your app, or even access stories through a user profile.
+You can also add links to specific stories – it goes without saying that the ability to send your followers to specific landing pages from your stories is incredibly useful.

 To create a story you can follow four easy steps: